 Types Of Linked List:

 - Singly Linked List: It is the simplest type of linked list in which every node contains some data and a pointer to the next node of the same data type.
 The node contains a pointer to the next node means that the node stores the address of the next node in the sequence.
-A single linked list allows traversal of data only in one way.
+A single linked list allows the traversal of data only in one way.

-- Doubly or Two Way Linked List: A doubly linked list or a two-way linked list is a more complex type of linked list that contains a pointer to the next as well as the previous node in sequence, Therefore, it contains three parts are data, a pointer to the next node, and a pointer to the previous node.
+- Doubly or Two Way Linked List: A doubly linked list or a two-way linked list is a more complex type of linked list that contains a pointer to the next as well as the previous node in sequence, Therefore, it contains three parts of data, a pointer to the next node, and a pointer to the previous node.
 This would enable us to traverse the list in the backward direction as well.